ndemeshchenko/simple_states/README.md

-A slim statemachine-like support LIB focussed on the use in Travis CI.
+A slim statemachine-like support LIB focused on the use in Travis CI.

 ## Usage